rahulkj/rahulkj.github.io/_posts/2019-06-07-concourse-build-docker-images.md

 ---

 layout: post
 title: "🐳 Build and Upload Docker Images Using Concourse"
 date:   2019-06-07 21:15:00 -0600
 tags:
+  - devops
-  - concourse
+  - containers
-  - docker
+  - pipelines
   - ci-cd
-  - pipelines
-  - automation
 categories:
-  - devops
-  - ci-cd
+  - Containers

 ---

 Concourse is an amazing pipelining tool.
 Given the extensible nature of the tool, one can write a pipeline to execute anything.
 The fun never ends here.